William Wentworth: Early life

-As a young boy William Wentworth moved from Norfolk Island to Sydney with his parents and younger brothers in 1796.
+William Crowley, as he was then known, commenced his formal education at the age of five on Norfolk Island, "a woman of good character" being his teacher.
+As a young boy, he moved from Norfolk Island to Sydney with his parents and younger brothers in 1796.
 The family lived at Parramatta, where his father became a prosperous landowner.
 His mother died in 1800.
-In 1803, William and his brothers Dorset and Matthew, were sent to England to be educated at an exclusive school run by Alexander Crombie in Greenwich.
+In 1803, William and his brothers Dorset and Matthew were sent to England to be educated at an exclusive school run by Alexander Crombie in Greenwich.

-Wentworth failed to gain entry into both the East India Company College and the Royal Military Academy and with his career prospects blunted, he returned to Sydney in 1810.
+Wentworth failed to gain entry into both the East India Company College and the Royal Military Academy.
+With his career prospects blunted, he returned to Sydney in 1810.
 He rode his father's horse Gig to victory at Hyde Park in the first official horse races on Australian soil.

-In 1811, he was appointed acting Provost Marshal by Governor Lachlan Macquarie, and given a grant of 1750 acre of prime land along the Nepean River which Wentworth named Vermont.
+In 1811, Wentworth was appointed acting Provost Marshal by Governor Lachlan Macquarie, and given a grant of 1750 acre of prime land along the Nepean River which he named Vermont.